vamshireddy903/GCP-Learning/snapshot.md

+# Snapshot
 A snapshot is a point-in-time backup of a disk (not the whole VM).

-It captures only disk data.
+- It captures only disk data.

 One-line definition